-Linda Foy grew up in Miami during the age of disco, Castro, and cocaine.
+Linda Foy grew up in Miami during the age of disco and Castro.
 Despite these disparate and urban origins, nature and color have shaped her art and music.

 She attended Berklee College of Music for two years, followed by a change in artistic focus, culminating in graduation from the University of California, Berkeley with a degree in the practice of art.
-Her most beloved instructors were Joan Brown and Elmer Bischoff, both of the Bay Area Figurative Art School.
-Under their benevolent guidance, she found acceptance and encouragement for her source material as well as her style; one characterized by the immediacy and warmth of abstract expressionism.
+Her most venerated instructors were Joan Brown and Elmer Bischoff, both of the Bay Area Figurative Art School.
+Under their benevolent guidance, she found acceptance and encouragement for her source material as well as her style, characterized by immediacy and warmth.

 Her love of the land, sky, and animals have shaped her work.
-Between working as a fishing guide, property caretaker, and chef, and journeys to more urbane locales, she has created two music cds and a small body of paintings, mostly held in private collections.
+Between working as a fishing guide, property caretaker, and chef, accompanied by wanderings to distant urban locales, she has created two music CDs and a small body of paintings, mostly held in private collections.
 Both her visual and auditory art reflect her environment, with a deeply personal and embracing love of nature.
 Her paintings are intuitive and ethereal, and distinguished by her use of luminous color.